Reflect on Your Sexual Health and Behavior

 In Denmark, sexual exploration is generally seen simply as part of growing up and finding one’s way to adulthood, and might not hold the same connotations as it would in other cultures, including the U.S. The ministry of education dedicates a week each year where all school children participate in age-appropriate sex education.

-Danish teenagers commonly have their boyfriend or girlfriend sleep over with the approval of their parents.
-DIS students are commonly surprised when their host sibling’s boyfriend or girlfriend joins the family for breakfast in the morning after sleeping over, or when their college-aged peers discuss sex very openly.
+Danish teenagers commonly have their partner sleep over with the approval of their parents.
+DIS students are commonly surprised when their host sibling’s partner joins the family for breakfast in the morning after sleeping over, or when their college-aged peers discuss sex very openly.
 In adulthood, it is common for romantic couples to live together, and have children, without being married.

 - Review the tips for staying safe in Copenhagen